Bojana Jovanovski Petrović: 2014

 After Melbourne, Jovanovski moved seven places down on rankings.
 But, worse still, suffered a wrist injury, and faced a spell on the sidelines.
 She tried to play at the Indoors in Paris, but lost to Andrea Petkovic.
 As a result, she was forced to withdraw from the tournaments in Doha, Dubai and also the Fed Cup.

 Consequences of injuries continued for the results.
 Jovanovski lost convincingly at next four events in Acapulco, Indian Wells, Miami, and also first clay tournament of season in Marrakech, winning a total of just two matches.

 In Oeiras, Jovanovski defeated Monica Puig in round one to face Elena Vesnina in round two, serving for the match and holding a match point for her first quarterfinal since Hobart, but lost in three sets.
 In the first round of Madrid, she outclassed Karin Knapp but lost in the second round to countrywoman Ana Ivanovic.
 With that loss in Madrid, Jovanovski lost then six times in a row, including Roland Garros.

 Jovanovski travelled to Wimbledon with a 7–15 win–loss season record, but scored her first win since Madrid with victory over Johanna Larsson.
 After that she came up with her best performance of the year, stunning eighth seed Victoria Azarenka in three sets to reach the third round.
 It was her fourth top-10 win.
 She, however, missed a big chance to reach next round, falling to Czech qualifier and world No. 176, Tereza Smitková.
 Jovanovski had a match point in the second set, then served two times for the match in final set (incl. another match point), but couldn't cross the finishing line.
 She also played in doubles, partnering with Eva Hrdinová, and mixed doubles too, with Mate Pavić, losing in the second round in both competitions.

 Jovanovski then played in Istanbul, losing in the second round.
 Jovanovski then played in Baku, and reached second final at that tournament after beating Stefanie Vögele.
 She lost in two sets to Elina Svitolina in final.
 This was the first final which she lost, after winning her previous two.
 She went on to North America where the first tournament she played was at Washington.
 Although being tired, she reached the quarterfinals, losing to Marina Erakovic for the second time in a year.
 She arrived in Montreal but soon found a downturn in form.
 All of her next series of matches in North America were lost in two sets: in Montreal, Cincinnati, New Haven and the US Open.
-Moving to Asia, Jovanovski reached the Tashkent final, but in China played three tournaments, winning not a single match.
+Moving to Asia, Jovanovski reached the Tashkent final, losing to Karin Knapp.
+She played three tournaments in China, winning not a single match.